top of page

 She is my happy beginning.
 Mary has been my anchor through the workshop years, even in years when I was away for more than 200 days.

-What makes this story even happier is that Mary is retiring from her work world all together.
+What makes this story even happier is that Mary has retired from her work world all together.
 Now a new world awaits us.
 We have made an ambitious list of projects and adventures.
 Some are close to home, some are to restore our old home, and others will take us somewhere in the wild world.

 Maybe you and I will cross paths again.
 I'd like that.
 Mary and I always enjoy sharing the view with like-minded people.
 That's been my biggest joy of the last three decades of photo trips.
 Until then, I encourage you to explore great places, learn new skills and create pleasing photographs.